Why this economic cycle is different

 We’re in rather unusual circumstances in that the contraction in economic activity this year has come after a very sharp recovery in growth from Covid-19 lockdowns.
 So, macro data has eased back to more normal levels.

-At the same time, US inflation at 8.5% is usually high relative to past cycles.
+At the same time, US inflation at 8.5% is unusually high relative to past cycles.
 This has led to comparisons with the stagflationary period of the 1970s as inflation back then surged to record levels prompted by an oil price shock.

-Unlike the 1970s, the imbalance between supply and demand for goods, resulting from the Covid-19 pandemic, is the root cause of inflation in this cycle (see: Three reasons inflation isn’t going away anytime soon).
+Unlike the 1970s, the imbalance between supply and demand for goods, resulting form the Covid-19 pandemic, is the root cause of inflation in this cycle (see: Three reasons inflation isn’t going away anytime soon).
 This has been further exacerbated by the Ukraine-Russia war and the impact on supply chains resulting from China’s zero-Covid policy.

 So, it is not straightforward to draw parallels with the 1970s, particularly given the robust labour market (see chart 5, below).